On the singularity structure of a discrete modified-Korteweg-deVries equation

-The results presented in the present paper thus not only confirm that the behaviour we observed in the KdV case was not a singular occurrence (no pun intended), but also point at a possibly deep connection between analytic aspects (singularities) and algebraic aspects (Yang-Baxter maps) of integrability in lattice equations.
-Besides the exploration of this intriguing connection, we are also naturally led to speculate upon other possible paths for future studies.
 The first question is whether the singularity structures observed here also exist in other integrable lattice equations, and under which guises.
 After all, KdV and m-KdV are like siblings and observing similar behaviour in both is not all that astonishing.
-But even restricting ourselves to the KdV case, the fact that the symbolic dynamics of the d-mKdV singularities are very simple raises the hope of possibly finding a rigorous proof for their formulation.
-In both [\kdv] and the present paper the symbolic dynamics were deduced by the observation of a slew of cases, but a rigorous proof might also bring us closer to understanding the link to Box\&Ball systems (possibly a very tall order).
+But even restricting ourselves to the KdV case, the fact that the symbolic representation of the dynamics of the d-mKdV singularities are very simple raises the hope of possibly finding a rigorous proof for their formulation.
+In both [\kdv] and the present paper the symbolic rules were deduced by the observation of a slew of cases, but a rigorous proof might also bring us closer to understanding the link to Box\&Ball systems (possibly a very tall order).
 A different direction one could consider is that of establishing singular rules for these equations.
 Singular rules have been introduced in numerical analysis [\refdef\wynn,\refdef\brez] and, in particular, in convergence accelerators in order to deal with accidentally vanishing denominators.
 The existence of such rules is intimately related to the singularity confinement property.
 It would thus be interesting to study the possible existence of such rules for the various singularities we have discovered so far.

 {\scap Acknowledgements}